 The General Manager may designate any Regular Employee as a "Confidential Employee."
-Confidential Employees can access personnel files (except those of sworn personnel) [2] and have limited access to attorney-client privileged documents with the prior authorization and approval of the General Manager.
+Confidential Employees can access personnel files and have limited access to attorney-client privileged documents with the prior authorization and approval of the General Manager.

 POLICY 3130: Equal Employment Opportunity